“What makes a traitor so reviled, effective, and dangerous is that you do not suspect them.”

 Caroline: “Is not a departure from the old ways without such a warning dishonorable?”

 GM: “The Shepherd now sits upon the Black Throne.
-If it is his will to abandon tradition, the rafiq will obey.”
+His word is Haqim’s, and Haqim’s word is law.
+If the Eldest would overturn prior tradition, the rafiq will obey.”

 Caroline: “I would not presume otherwise,” Caroline agrees.
 “We must all be loyal servants to our masters.”